⚠️

 In some cases you might want subheading rows to repeat with the header row on other pages the table extends to.

-Header row and subheading row
+Table with header row and subheading row

 To do this simply select the header row and extra rows you want to include, then do the same as shown above; right click, go to Table properties then on the Row tab check Repeat as header row at the top of each page, then click OK.